 5. Vacuum Often and Well

 Inspect your floors often.
-Even house-trained dogs and litter box-trained cats have accidents, so inspect your floors regularly for accidents and treat pet stains quickly when you find them.
+Even house-trained dogs and litter box-trained cats have accidents, so inspect your floors regularly for accidents and clean pet stains quickly when you find them.
 (Related: How to Clean Pet Stains.)

 Brush your pet twice a week.
 Brushing helps remove excess hair before it can wind up on your floor.
 Try to do it outside, or put a towel on your lap to catch the hair.
 Remember to bathe pets regularly, too.
 (Yes, even your cat.)